If a user should become disabled, an organization administrator must take these steps to re-enable the user.

 Contact Support if an organization administrator is not available to complete the steps.

-The Do not enforce password expiration policies for this user option is useful for accounts that have access to the Acoustic Campaign API.
+The Do not enforce password expiration policies for this user option is useful for accounts that have access to Campaign APIs.
 However, even if this option is enabled, all temporary passwords still expire.
 If the user has not logged in for 90 days, the Do not enforce password expiration policies for this user option will not work.

 A password is considered temporary and expires when one of the following conditions apply: